Nikola Sarić (footballer)

-Nikola Sarić (born 6 January 1991) is a Danish footballer who plays for Denmark Series club AB Tårnby.
+Nikola Sarić (born 6 January 1991) is a Danish former professional footballer who played as a forward.

 Club career

 Fanø Boldklub

 Sarić joined his first club Fanø Boldklub aged six while still in a Danish refugee camp, having fled Bosnia and Herzegovina during the Bosnian War.

 Herfølge

 Sarić joined professional club Herfølge aged 13.
 He spent five seasons in total with the Danish outfit, mostly in their youth system, managing to record three first team appearances in what would turn out to be his last season at the club.
 In 2007, Sarić was voted by the Danish Football Association to be their 2007 U-17 Player of the Year.
 At the age of just 14, Sarić was invited to trials at both Tottenham Hotspur and Barcelona.
-Both of his trials were successful and he was offered a three-year contract at Barcelona, however he and his father rejected this opportunity as it was deemed to be "too early" in his career.
+Both of his trials were successful, and he was offered a three-year contract at Barcelona, however he and his father rejected this opportunity as it was deemed to be "too early" in his career.

 During the Summer of 2008 at only 17 years of age he was sold to Liverpool, despite reported interest from the likes of Werder Bremen, Stuttgart, Bayern Munich, Ajax, AC Milan, Inter Milan and Juventus.